editor, filmmaker, photographer, writer, science communicator, educator, outdoorsman, adventurer, guitar player

 What I do

-Though my background is in interdisciplinary science, I got my start as a storyteller, as a travel and sports writer.
-Since then, I’ve covered stories from every corner of science, technology, and healthcare.
-Science stories should be relatable and teach people about all the complicated ways science shapes our word.
-That means the best science stories are human ones and those are the stories I try to tell.
+Though my background is in interdisciplinary science, I got my start as a storyteller, as a travel and outdoor sports writer.
+Since then, I’ve covered stories from every corner of science, education, technology, and sports.
+Stories should be relatable and teach people about all the complicated ways our world is shaped.
+That means the best stories are human ones and those are the stories I tell.